 Getting a Diagnosis continued...

 If you haven’t already been diagnosed with melanoma, your doctor will do a skin exam.
-If the doctor thinks you may have skin cancer, you will need a biopsy to find out.
+If he thinks you may have skin cancer, you'll need a biopsy to find out.

 - PET scan.
 This test uses radioactive material to look for signs of cancer.

 The doctor will also check to see if your lymph nodes are enlarged.
 Lymph nodes are bean-sized glands under the skin in your neck, underarms, and groin.
-The doctor will use a thin needle to remove a sample of cells.
+The doctor uses a thin needle to remove a sample of cells.
 This is called a fine-needle aspiration biopsy.